What Happens in CBT?

 Client Education

-Psychoeducation is the bedrock of cognitive behavioral therapy.
+Psychoeducation part of the foundation of cognitive behavioral therapy.
 Therapy involves teaching clients how to recognize thoughts and behaviors that maintain or escalate their problems; as well as patterns of thinking and behaving that have the potential to alleviate or solve those problems.
 In order for that to happen, clients must not only clearly understand maintaining factors and adaptive responses, but also why and how they work so that they are motivated to use them and so that they can use them flexibly in novel situations.

 Our Philosophy